Joyanalyst/Customer-segmentation-and-sales-performance-analysis/README.md

 #### •	CustomerID: Unique identifier of the customer
 #### •	Country: Country where the transaction occurred

-## Generative AI integration and workflows
+## Generative AI Integration and Workflows
 #### - Leveraged generative AI to formulate targeted business questions, improving the depth and direction of exploratory data analysis.
 #### - Applied AI support to identify and validate key retail KPIs (e.g., customer purchase frequency, average order value) aligned with business objectives.
 #### - Utilized AI to accelerate data cleaning by detecting anomalies such as missing values, duplicate records, and invalid pricing entries.